rimshatahir/week-05-automl-training-/README.md

 # Week 05 - AutoML Training Project

 ## Overview
-This project focuses on building and evaluating a machine learning model using Teachable Machine to classify images as **phishing** or **legitimate**.
-The goal is to understand how AutoML can be used for cybersecurity-related classification tasks.
+This project focuses on building and evaluating a machine learning model using Teachable Machine to classify images as phishing or legitimate.
+The goal is to explore how AutoML can be applied to real-world cybersecurity problems, specifically phishing detection.

 ## Dataset
 The dataset consists of: